First Editions

 The Western Boy

-• There is no evidence that this book was reissued by Carleton.
+- There is no evidence that this book was reissued by American News Company.

-• This book is very rare and very strange.
-It is published by Carleton in collaboration with Street & Smith, who claim the copyright, but the spine is stamped "American News Co".
+- This book is very rare and very strange.
+It is apparently published by Carleton in collaboration with Street & Smith, who claim the copyright, but the spine is stamped "American News Co".
 Numerous errors and poor editing can be found throughout.
+Recent research indicates that American News Company was the actual publisher.
+(Chase, May-June 2022 Newsboy)

 The World Before Him